 Once the row is tight against the previous row, deploy the fastener and fasten flooring according to the flooring manufacturers’ recommendations.
 In our case we used 15 1/2 gauge 1 1/2 staples every 4″ or so.
 Deploying a fastener with your nailer will depend on the model nailer you are using.
 Our Bostitch deploys fasteners by hitting the activator at the top of the nailer body with the rubber end of the flooring mallet.

-- Continue installing floor across width of room
+- Continue installing flooring across the width of the room.

-To tighten the last few rows of flooring there are several styles of jacks available for purchase designed for this very purpose.
+To tighten the last few rows of flooring there are several styles of jacks available for this purpose.
 I found using a few blocks of wood and a pry bar worked for me, although if using a pry bar it may be helpful to have a helper hold the row tight while you drive the fasteners.

 If you installed pre-finished flooring, you will obviously not need to finish the floor onsite and once the installation is complete, you will just need to install your trim and you’re done!

-If like me, you installed unfinished flooring, you will need to finish the flooring prior to completeing the project.
+If like me, you installed unfinished flooring, you will need to finish the flooring prior to completing the project.

 The good news is if you did choose the unfinished flooring route, you will be rewarded with an awesome, flat, sealed old-school-site-finished floor that takes time but will reward you for years when the floor is done.